-"When you're trying to change your life, some people just still look at us [as] the addicts and the alcoholics and the criminals that we were and don't want to give us a chance, even though we're trying to change our life around.
+When you're trying to change your life, some people just still look at us [as] the addicts and the alcoholics and the criminals that we were and don't want to give us a chance, even though we're trying to change our life around.
 But we have changed our life around-a lot of people just judge us . . . they don't open the book and read it.
-They just turn the back and read the cover.
-If they don't like it, they never opened it up at all."
+They just turn their back and read the cover.
+If they don't like it, they never opened it up at all.

 In the final segment of the group discussions, the topic turned to each person's experiences with integration into their community.
-This segment was an opportunity for the participants to reflect on the reasons they have been successful.
-It also was a chance to identify the kinds of supportive services they felt were missing that would have been helpful.
+This segment was an opportunity for the participants to reflect on the reasons they have been successful as well as to identify the kinds of supportive services they felt were missing that would have been helpful.
 We also invited the participants to share whether they experienced any barriers related to a sense of stigma associated with their convictions.
+Here we present a series of themes that emerged from the participants' collective responses.
+Each theme (a bulleted statement in boldface) is supported by direct quotes from the participants.